Seeing the Masada sunrise and hiking the Masada Snake Path is a must when in Israel.

 Remember to take a torch or headlight with you as you will start hiking in the dark.

-If you are doing a tour that also comprises Ein Gedi Reserve and the Dead Sea make sure to also carry a swimsuit, sandals or flip-flops and a light towel.
+If you are doing a tour that goes to Ein Gedi Reserve and the Dead Sea bring a swimsuit, sandals and a light towel.

-Ein Gedi Nature Reserve and the Dead Sea are two places that you can easily reach after a visiting the Masada at sunrise.
+Ein Gedi Nature Reserve and the Dead Sea are two places that you can easily reach after your Masada sunrise visit.

 Ein Gedi Nature Reserve

-Ein Gedi is a truly wonderful place, where you’ll be able to admire some unique wildlife.
-The park is home to several hiking trails that will take you to gorgeous waterfalls and swimming holes where you can find a quiet spot to relax in the shade.
-You won’t really have time to hike too much if you are on a tour of the Masada – just follow the main trail to all the nicest waterfalls and mark down the place for a future visit.
+One of the best places to visit in Israel to admire wildlife, the park is home to several hiking trails that will take you to gorgeous waterfalls and swimming holes where you can find a quiet spot to relax in the shade.
+You won’t really have time to hike if you are on a tour of the Masada – just follow the main trail to the waterfalls and mark down the place for a future visit.

 PRACTICAL INFORMATION: The entry fee for Ein Gedi Nature Reserve is NIS 28.
-It is open from 8:00 am to 5:00 pm from April to September; and from 8:00 am to 4:00 pm from October to March.
+It is open from Saturday to Thursday and on Saturdays from 8:00 am to 5:00 pm from April to September; and from 8:00 am to 4:00 pm from October to March; and on Fridays from 8:00 am to 3:00 pm (winter schedule) or 4:00 pm (summer schedule).

 The Dead Sea

-The Dead Sea is one of the most fun places to visit in Israel, and visits are often combined with tours of the Masada.
+The Dead Sea is one of the most fun places to visit in the country.
 This is the lowest place on earth – more than 400 meters below sea level; and the water is so salty that you can only float on it and not swim.

 Scattered along the shores of the Dead Sea you will find several beaches – some private and some public – and resorts where you can relax and spend a few hours enjoying the benefits of the Dead Sea muds and salts.
-You will have to pay close attention to the guidelines for visiting, which are worth repeating here:
+You will have to pay close attention to the guidelines for visiting:

 - Don’t run in or near the water: it can be very slippery and muddy, and the last thing you want is falling in the water.
 Depending on the area, there is also sharp salt rocks near the water which may cut you!